cgbur/meter/README.md

 values in
 [dBFS](https://en.wikipedia.org/wiki/DBFS).
 This is useful for knowing when a microphone's gain is set to an appropriate level to avoid clipping.

 Currently defaults to using the default microphone.
-Only tested in Mac.
 Future plans seen in the todos.

 ![example](media/level-meter.gif)